Mohamed-Bavas/Embedded-Firmware-Roadmap/Day12_SPI/README.md

-Based on your **Day 11 UART README format**, here is the complete **Day 12 – SPI Communication in 8051 README** for your Embedded Firmware Engineer Learning Journey.

 # 📅 Day 12 – SPI (Serial Peripheral Interface) Communication in 8051

 Welcome to **Day 12** of my **Embedded Firmware Engineer Learning Journey**.